azonenberg/common-ibc/README.md

 The 3.3V standby output is current limited (typical range 3.8 - 5.2A) by the DC-DC converter and does not have an supplemental fuse.

 If the 12V output current exceeds 6.5A, a software interlock is triggered.
-The output load switch also has an overcurrent shutdown feature, however the software interlock is intended to trip at a lower level.
+The output load switch also has a short circuit protection feature, however the software interlock is intended to trip at a lower level.

 ### Regulator fault